Types of Indian Railways Trains

 Hyderabad MMTS

-Hyderabad MMTS is a commuter rail system that serves almost 2.5 lacs, passengers, on daily basis.
-Hyderabad suburban rail service started its operation on 9 August 2003.
+The Hyderabad MMTS is a commuter rail system that serves almost 2.5 lakh passengers on a daily basis.
+Hyderabad suburban rail service started its operation on August 9, 2003.

 Pune Local Trains

-The Pune Suburban Railway is also known as Pune Local is a commuter rail system that connects suburbs to the semi-urban and rural areas of Pune.
-Pune Local carries around 1 lac commuters on daily basis and is controlled by the Central Railway.
+The Pune Suburban Railway, also known as Pune Local, is a commuter rail system that connects suburbs to the semi-urban and rural areas of Pune.
+Pune Local carries around 1 lakh commuters on a daily basis and is controlled by the Central Railway.

 Demu Trains

-DEMU trains are widely used by the passengers who travel on daily basis in semi-urban and rural areas of India.
+DEMU trains are widely used by passengers who travel on a daily basis in semi-urban and rural areas of India.

 Delhi Local Trains

-Delhi Suburban Railway is also known as Delhi Local Trains is a commuter rail service operated by Northern Railway of India.
-It uses the tracks of long-distance trains and caters its service in Delhi as well as adjoining districts of the capital.
+Delhi Suburban Railway, also known as Delhi Local Trains, is a commuter rail service operated by the Northern Railway of India.
+It uses the tracks of long-distance trains and provides its service in Delhi as well as adjoining districts of the capital.

 MEMU Trains

-MEMU Trains uses multiple electrical units for operating on railway tracks and it serves short and medium-distance routes.
+MEMU trains use multiple electrical units for operating on railway tracks, and they serve short and medium-distance routes.